junguler/how_to_m3u/README.md

 curl -s https://thenonstopradio.com/network > network.html
 ```

-now we can test things without putting load to the servers and slow things down for ourselves, the `-s` flags stands for silent, it tells `curl` and just do the things we want it to and don't talk to us about it
+now we can test things without putting extra load on the servers and slow things down for ourselves, the `-s` flags stands for silent, it tells `curl` to just do the things we want it to and don't talk to us about it

 <br>